Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 # Draw the correct casting sprites based on cast direction

-To make a good head start let's make a well-named function this time to choose the correct sprite name to draw:
+Let's make a well-named function to choose the correct sprite name to draw:

 ## `func get_casting_sprite`
 ```gdscript